What’s Monsha and How Can It Help?

 Monsha makes it easy to create teaching materials like lesson plans, assessments, presentations, and worksheets with a flexible, context-driven workflow.
 Here's how to get started:

-Step 1: Log into Monsha
+Step 1: Log into Monsha and find the tool

 Visit app.monsha.ai and sign in with your personal or work email.